2020 Tree Planting Program

 The City of Greater Bendigo invests in quality nursery stock and best-practice planting techniques to give all new trees the best start possible.
 Tree planting is carried out over the winter months and all new trees are watered for the first two summers.

-Our Arboriculture team selects the most appropriate species for a location based on local conditions, climate, neighbourhood character and relevant master plans and strategies.
+Our urban forest team selects the most appropriate species for a location based on local conditions, climate, neighbourhood character and relevant master plans and strategies.

 Planting trees on public land without consent from the City not permitted.
 Residents who wish to plant a tree on their nature strip are encouraged to lodge a request for tree planting.

 After your tree has been planted the City of Greater Bendigo is responsible for all ongoing maintenance including watering for the first two years following planting.